brillout/html/readme.md

 Everything is customizable.
 You can set any arbritary head and body, and the whole HTML can be arbitrarily set as well.

-The following example exhibit all options.
+The following example exhibits all options.

 ~~~js
 // /example.js